-Cycling Portuguese Pass - another remote southwestern Top 100 US bike climb.
+Cycling Portuguese Pass - #72 UT Top 100 Bike Climbs

-Ranked #61 on the Top 100 Toughest Climbs list, Portuguese Pass is one of 3 Top 100 climbs in the southwestern Sierra Nevada Mountain Range within 50 miles of the each other - Sherman Pass West (#13, 50 miles northeast) and Shirley Meadows (#69, 26 miles southeast) are the other two.
-These three climbs make it worthwhile to plan a trip to the California’s Sierra Nevada region for challenging and gorgeous climbs.
+#61 on the Top 100 list, Portguguese Pass is one of 3 Top 100 climbs in the southwestern Sierra Nevada Mountain Range within 50 miles of the each other - Sherman Pass West (#12, 50 miles northeast) and Shirley Meadows (#26, 26 miles southeast).

 Depending on the season and your ambition, Portuguese Pass can be approached from a variety of starting points.
 If you start from Bakersfield the round trip is over 120 miles with 11,000 feet of climbing.
 From metro Bakersfield, you head north on Granite Road, which the Strava map also shows as Bakersfield-Glennville Road. your first choice for alternate starting points comes at what locals refer to as the Woody Y. The Woody Y is at the intersection of Granite Road, Woody Road and Famoso Road.
 Both Woody and Granite lead north to the small community of Glennville.
 The Woody Y is about 20 miles north of Downtown Bakersfield.
 Glennville is about 20 miles north of the Woody Y and about 40 miles north of Bakersfield.
 Once you get to the very small community of Woody, Woody Road intersects with Hwy 155.
 You head north on 155 to Glennville.
 There are two places that you get water in Woody, including the Community Center and the Post Office.
 There is also a County fire station that likely would have water, but we've never checked.
 Woody is also a popular starting point, especially when it starts to heat up in the valley.
 Once you get to Glennville you will find the small cyclist friendly Glennville Market that is great for restocking and hydrating.
 In the summer, Glennville is also a great starting point for the ride up to Portuguese Pass, not to mention the climb to Alta Sierra to the east on 155.
 From Bakersfield to Glennville you gain about 4000 feet.